 With that said, read on to see the differences between the 4 providers I recommend you consider, as well as which one I personally use and recommend to all my clients.

 Aweber is the tried and true marketing service.
 It’s been around the longest, founded in 1998.
 It’s recommended for marketers who are just starting out because it offers a lot of options and is just very dependable.

 Aweber is free for 1 month, then you pay about $20 for up to 500 subscribers.
 The cost goes up from there.
 You can find out more about their pricing tiers right here.
 They do collect credit card details up front on the free month, so just be aware of that.

-If you’re a How to Be A Life Coach podcast listener, you’ll remember that Master Coach Brooke Castillo recommended Aweber because it allows you to turn off the double opt-in requirement for subscribers.
+You used to see Aweber recommended above all other services because it allows you to turn off the double opt-in requirement for subscribers.
 Basically, that means they don’t have to go check their email to confirm their sign up for your newsletter.